 Save money for your move abroad

-Moving abroad can be expensive.
+Moving abroad to a new country can be expensive.
 There are so many things to pay for.
 The cost of your accommodation (if your job or employer isn’t covering that), transportation, and general travel costs such as insurance can quickly mount up.

 You may also need to pay for the processing fees and other expenses related to securing your visa and work permit.
 This can come to a considerable amount, especially if you have to hire a lawyer, which is an additional expense.